data11y/SU-IST707-Group_Project/group project proposal_2.07.md

 ## New Approach
 Our approach integrates multiple datasets—including subway activity, weather data, and rideshare price fluctuations—to build predictive models using supervised learning techniques such as regression and classification.
-- Model Options: Clustering, Regression, Classification (Supervised Learning)
+- **Model Options**: Clustering, Regression, Classification (Supervised Learning)
-- Significance: This model will estimate rideshare prices using external factors that are often overlooked, providing price forecasts and alternative transportation options for users.
+- **Significance**: This model will estimate rideshare prices using external factors that are often overlooked, providing price forecasts and alternative transportation options for users.

 ## Who Cares?
-- Rideshare Companies: They can optimize surge pricing strategies based on external transportation conditions.
+- **Rideshare Companies**: They can optimize surge pricing strategies based on external transportation conditions.
-- NYC Residents: Users can plan rides better, avoiding high surge prices based on predicted conditions.
+- **NYC Residents**: Users can plan rides better, avoiding high surge prices based on predicted conditions.
-- Transportation Authorities: Insights into the correlation between subway delays and increased reliance on rideshare services.
+- **Transportation Authorities**: Insights into the correlation between subway delays and increased reliance on rideshare services.

 # Literature Review